 Q: What technical options do customers have for mail migration?

-A: Customers should speak with the HCL Cloud Hosting Partners, or HCL business partner, who will provide a tool to assess their SCN mail usage and discuss the mail migration strategy based on architecture defined by HCL and IBM.
+A: Customers should speak with the HCL Cloud Hosting Partners, or HCL business partner, who will provide a tool to assess their SCN mail usage and discuss the mail migration strategy based on architecture defined by HCL.
 Details of how BPs can obtain the cookbook and tool will be available shortly.

 Q. What is happening with my mail archive?